mlubinsky/mlubinsky.github.com/druid/README.md

 ### Situations where you would likely not want to use Druid include:
 ```
 You need low-latency updates of existing records using a primary key.
 Druid supports streaming inserts, but not streaming updates.
 You can perform updates using background batch jobs.
 You are building an offline reporting system where query latency is not very important.
-You want to do "big" joins, meaning joining one big fact table to another big fact table, and you are okay with these queries taking a long time to complete.
+You want to do "big" joins, meaning joining one big fact table to another big fact table,
+and you are okay with these queries taking a long time to complete.
 ```

+After the Druid services finish startup, open the web console at http://localhost:8888.

 https://druid.apache.org/docs/latest/tutorials/index.html